learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is an event delegation?
+## Q 10.3.
+What is an event delegation?

 Event Delegation is basically a pattern to handle events efficiently.
 Instead of adding an event listener to each and every similar element, we can add an event listener to a parent element and call an event on a particular target using the `event.target` property of the event object.